PenguinLemma/udacity-robond-p2/README.md

 Calls to service `/ball_chaser/command_robot` were moved from `process_image` to `chase_ball` in order to isolate the decision/command process from the environment analysis (processing of the image).

+### Behaviour

+1. Ball is seen by camera
+   In this case, the robot will drive towards the ball, turning left of right based on the relative horizontal position of the ball in the image.

+((Insert here gif from video showing this behaviour))

+2. Ball is not seen by the camera
+   Robot remains static for 2 seconds.
+After that, it starts rotating to scan its surroundings.
+      - If at some point the ball is perceived by the camera, the robot will start chasing the ball again (as in 1).
+      - If the robot makes a full rotation without finding the ball, it will remain static until exposed to the ball (i.e. it won't scan again the surroundings and nothing will happen unless the ball is put in sight of the standing robot).

+((Insert here gifs from videos showing these behaviours))

 ## Instructions

 1. Clone the repository